Tórshavn Cathedral: Altarpiece

 The altarpiece from 1647 is fitted on the north wall of the nave, with a painting of the Last Supper and the words of institution.

 The inscription reads: Gud Allermechtigste Hans Hellige Ord och Sacramenter Till Ere och denne Steed til Zirat haffuer Hans Sevrensen fordum Kiøbmand her paa Ferøe foraerit denne Altertaffle til Torßhaffns Kiercke 1647. ('For the Glory of God Almighty's Words and Sacraments and to ornament this Place, Hans Sevrensen, former Merchant on the Faroes, bestowed this altarpiece on the Church of Torshavn in 1647').

 It is a rather simple piece of work from the late Renaissance, with a central section flanked by degenerated pilasters, a pedestal section and a small top section.

 The painting of the central section, the Last Supper, belongs to the large group of Danish 17th-century paintings derived from the painting of the Last Supper by Peter Candid – the Court painter to Wilhelm V – for the Franciscan house in Munich, and popularised through prints by Sandeler.
 It was restored in 1961 by Ernst and Holmer Trier together with the local painter Fraser Eysturoy.
 The painting measures 100 x 100 cm.

 The bell From Norske Löve

 The bell is said to have been acquired in 1708.
-It originates from the ship Norske Löve (Norwegian Lion), which went down in Lambavík on New Year's Eve, 1707.
+It originates from the Danish slave ship Norske Löve (Norwegian Lion), which went down in Lambavík on New Year's Eve, 1707.

 The bell is decorated with palmettes and bears the inscription: "Danscke Ostindische Compagnies Scheb Nordische Löwe" (The Danish East India Company's ship Nordische Löwe, 1704), and the crowned monogram of the company.
 It is 30 cm tall, and the diameter of the outside rim is 41.5 cm.